Cholera Valaisanne

 A pastry-enclosed mountain pie layering potato, leek, onion, apple, bacon and raclette cheese.
 The curiously-named comfort bake of the Valais high valleys.

 Cholera is a savoury double-crust pie from the canton of Valais, and its alarming name has a debated origin.
-One folk tale says that during a cholera epidemic in 1836, with trade disrupted, mountain people stayed home and baked whatever they had — potatoes, leeks, apples, cheese, bacon — sealed inside pastry; others link the name to the Valais German word for the coals it was baked on.
+A widely told folk etymology says that during a 19th-century cholera epidemic, with trade and mountain roads cut off, the people of the Goms Valley stayed home and baked whatever the cellar held — potatoes, leeks, apples, cheese, bacon — sealed inside pastry.
+A second, often-considered-likelier theory links the name to the Valais German 'Chole' (coal), since the pie was originally baked directly on the embers ('K' commonly shifts to 'Ch' in the local dialect).
 Either way it became a fixture of Goms Valley kitchens, a complete meal in a crust.

 You cut through a crisp golden crust into a steaming layered filling: earthy potato, sweet softened leek, salty bacon, and surprising little hits of apple that brighten everything, all bound by molten raclette.
 Rich and rustic, it eats like a whole Alpine meal folded into pastry.